DevMountain/react-1-afternoon/README.md

 ### Summary

-Now that our `TopicBrowser` component is created and we know everything has been exported and imported correctly, let's remove the `<p>` element and start focusing on the functionality of the `TopicBrowser` component.

-In this step we will render all of our topics from the `Topics` folder.
-We will start by creating basic outlines for each of the topics ( the same exact way we did `TopicBrowser` ) with the only difference being the `<p>` element saying what the component name is.
-We'll then import and render those topic components into our `TopicBrowser` component.
+In this step, we'll render all of our topics from the `Topics` folder, create the basic outlines for each of the topics ( the same exact way we did `TopicBrowser` ) with the only difference being the `<p>` element saying what the component name is, and then import and render those topic components into our `TopicBrowser` component.

 ### Instructions